 In Merchant Words' 5-year report "And How Shopper Searches Have Changed Since 2014", there's the best example: Google searches for the key phrase"hidden cameras" are on a downward trend, while Amazon searches for the exact phrase are going up.
 This means that more potential buyers are past their "research phase" (that involves Google) and have moved into the "purchasing" queue - Amazon!
 Their intent is strong!
 They're one "add to cart" click away from getting what they want.

-Having access to a well-researched list of Amazon-based keywords will tell you exactly what specs will sell your product, so do your keyword research right and you'll outsmart your competition.
+Having access to a well-researched list of Amazon-based keywords will tell you exactly what specs will sell your product, so do your SEO keyword research right and you'll outsmart your competition.
 Our Amazon Listing Optimization Service always provides this full SEO research and clients often ask us why?
 They can't post in on Amazon, so what's the use?
 This is it!

 By simply searching on Merchant Words the full list of keywords that include "hidden cameras," the main features that currently lead Amazon sales for these devices to show up: "wifi", "usb", "spy", "wireless", "hd" and "4k".
 Therefore, if you're selling hidden cameras, your product should feature these if you want to keep up with the current trend.
+You can also use other tools like Keyword tool, Helium 10 or Sonar from Sellics (and these are just a few keyword research tools to begin with).

 Besides specs, let's see what else keywords teach us about our future buyers.